matrix-org/matrix-spec/content/olm-megolm/_index.md

    publishes the same identity key, claiming it as her own.
 Alice downloads Eve's keys, and associates \(I_B\) with Eve.
 Alice sends a message to Eve; Eve cannot decrypt it, but forwards it to Bob.
-Bob believes the Alice sent the message to him, wheras Alice intended it to go to Eve.
+Bob believes the Alice sent the message to him, whereas Alice intended it to go to Eve.

    This is prevented by Alice including the user ID of the intended recpient (Eve) in the plain-text of the pre-key message.
 Bob can now tell that the